Teif26/Calculator/README.md

-Will be Creating a very cool Calculator for my portfolio
+Created a very cool Calculator for my portfolio